 Quillivant XR: ADHD Medication FAQ

-Get the details about Quillivant XR, a liquid, extended-release ADHD medication that was especially designed for children who have a tough time swallowing pills.
-Learn more about side effects, dosages, warnings and more.
+Quillivant XR is a liquid, extended-release ADHD stimulant medication that was especially designed for children who have a tough time swallowing pills.
+Learn more about side effects, dosages, warnings, and more here.

 What is Quillivant XR?

-Quillivant XR is approved by the FDA for the treatment of ADHD in persons aged six and older.
+Quillivant XR is a central nervous system stimulant approved by the FDA for the treatment of attention deficit disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
 It is the only liquid, extended-release methylphenidate product available.
 It is especially useful for the one-third of children who can’t swallow pills and for people of any age who need very low doses of methylphenidate medication.
 Quillivant XR became available in January 2013.

 How is Quillivant XR taken?

 Quillivant XR is a liquid formulation that slowly releases methylphenidate (the molecule found in Ritalin and Concerta).
 Quillivant XR works in 45 minutes and keeps working for up to 12 hours after taking.*

 The recommended starting dose of Quillivant XR for patients 6 years and above is 20 mg once daily in the morning.
 The dose may be titrated weekly in increments of 10 mg to 20 mg.
 Daily doses above 60 mg have not been studied and are not recommended.
 The medication is taken orally with a plastic syringe packaged with the medication.

 Why would someone take Quillivant XR instead of another methylphenidate like Ritalin?